 - 5. No part of the motorcycle may be behind a line drawn vertically at the edge of the rear tyre. - 6.
 The seat unit shall have a maximum height of the (approximately) vertical section behind the rider's seating position of 150 mm.
-The measurement will be taken at a 90° angle to the upper surface of the flat base at the rider's seating position, excluding any seat pad or covering. - 7.
-Mudguards are not compulsory.
-When fitted, front mudguards must not extend: - a) In front of a line drawn upwards and forwards at 45 degrees from a horizontal line through the front wheel spindle. - b) Below a line drawn horizontally and to the rear of the front wheel spindle.
+The measurement will be taken at a 90° angle to the upper surface of the flat base at the rider's seating position, excluding any seat pad or covering.
+A line drawn parallel to and 150 mm above the seat base as described above, continuing to the extent of the rear of the seat unit, represents the maximum allowed height of the seat unit including any protrusions or attachments (excluding onboard camera/antenna).
+Refer to the Appendix 10.

+- 7. Fenders are not compulsory.
+When fitted, front fenders must not extend: - a) In front of a line drawn upwards and forwards at 45 degrees from a horizontal line through the front wheel spindle. - b) Below a line drawn horizontally and to the rear of the front wheel spindle.

-The mudguard mounts/brackets and fork-leg covers, close to the suspension leg and wheel spindle, and brake disc covers are not considered part of the mudguard.
+The fender mounts/brackets and fork-leg covers, close to the suspension leg and wheel spindle, and brake disc covers are not considered part of the fender.